liu00222/UAV-Control-Interface/README.md

 ### Introduction to ROS

 I highly recommend you to go through the [Beginner's level of ROS's official tutorial](http://wiki.ros.org/ROS/Tutorials) first.
 Don't overlook it from its tag, "begginer".
 The key things to use ROS to control robots in the simulator are inside of the beginner's level of ROS.
+The worst thing of ROS is that there is no enough high-quality outside tutorial of it (at least I did not find any), so it seems that the only choice to get into it may be reading its docs.

 ### Preparation before running ROS and the Simulator

+The world settings and the robots models are from outside sources.
+I currently use the [RotorS Simulator](https://github.com/ethz-asl/rotors_simulator), which is a work in Gazebo.
+You can follow their instruction to install the simulator.
+RotorS was developed by researchers in ETH and they have several publication around it, so we will need to cite their works when we step into the paper-wirting part.

+If you fail to install RotorS, don't feel sad as I also failed several weeks ago.
+You can go to [BeboS](https://github.com/gsilano/BebopS).
+BebopS is a helper package to help you install RotorS simulator.
+As long as you follow BebopS's instruction of installation and succeed, you will suprisingly find that the packges of RotorS simulator are also on your computer.
+Now you can launch RotorS simulator by the commands introduced in the GitHub page of RotorS simulator.